tjp77/Group-Project-BlackJack/README.md

 #comparing hands function

-"Ties between players are irrelevant, as every player plays against the dealer only and not each other.
-If your hand is better than the dealers you win your bet, if it is worse you lose your bet"

 'blackjack' 21 and non blackjack 21?
 "If both the dealer and player have a non-blackjack 21, it is considered a push.
 You neither win nor lose.You keep your original bet."

-so edit cause not only one winner. variable in player class, if beat dealer, then all that have get payout or just shove payout into card compares, one line of code in that stop either way

 Also add: double down option for player